BMW Spark Plug Replacement Guide

 - Visually inspect the spark plug hole for debris or oil.
 If there is any, clean it before taking the spark plug out.
 Take extra caution, as any debris left might fall into the cylinder when the spark plug is removed.

-- Using an appropriate socket, extension and ratchet, undo the spark plug and pull it carefully out of the plughole.
+- Using an appropriate socket, extension, and ratchet, undo the spark plug and carefully pull it out of the plughole.

 - Visually inspect the spark plug.
 It can tell you a lot about the state of the engine and that cylinder in particular.